zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/7e152634-ab0f-4673-aa1b-0a29b26fb3ca)

-The program will begin to setup.
+The program will begin to install.

 ![image](https://github.com/user-attachments/assets/f1180b37-ef81-45a3-a137-2f92d04ebabf)

-Click on the Proton VPN app and create an account and sign in.
+Click on the Proton VPN app, create an account, and sign into the application

 ![image](https://github.com/user-attachments/assets/3b9e5162-f7c9-4e12-8512-52c09ee420a9)